sledilnik/data-api/README.md

 In case of failures a notification is set to slack channel #alert through Data API bot defined by a secret (see sample docker-compose file below).

 ## Changelog

+## 1.11.0

+* Adds `api/school-status` endpoint.
+It combines `schools-absences.csv` and `schools-regimes.csv` data into single source.
+Filtering on schools is available through argument id in URL.
+* Schema version 40

 ## 1.10.1